25 facts about food allergies

 Eight foods account for more than 90% of food allergies

-The big eight are milk, eggs, peanuts, tree nuts, wheat, soy, fish, and shellfish.
+There are more than 170 foods that have been reported to cause an allergic reaction.
+But eight specific types of food are responsible for more than 90% of them.
+The "big eight" are milk, eggs, peanuts, tree nuts, wheat, soy, fish, and shellfish.
 The Food and Drug Administration requires all food product labels to have the food source name of any ingredients that are these allergens.
 They also require labels to tell you if they contain any protein that is derived from one of these major allergens.

 There are conflicting stats for fatalities from food allergies